Mosesdejaviano/airspace-hugo/exampleSite/content/english/service.md

       of accessibility will benefit your child.
 They have access to their teachers.
   - icon: ion-medkit
     name: Successfully practicing COVID 19 safety guidelines
-    content: We rely on COVID-19 guidelines from reputable organizations such as UNICEF and WHO, as well as health authorities.
-We keep up to date on the situation and follow the advice of public health specialists.
+    content: 'We rely on COVID-19 guidelines from reputable organizations such as UNICEF and WHO, as well as health authorities.
+We keep up to date on the situation and follow the advice of public health specialists.  '
   - icon: ion-ios-americanfootball
     name: Before/After School Programs
     content: Afterschool programs may help children develop socially, emotionally,